 What compliancy steps are you taking to pivot to the cookieless future?

 No additional steps are necessary for compliance.
 Why?
-As an email platform, we do not rely on cookies and their tacking mechanisms.
+As an email platform, we do not rely on cookies and their tracking mechanisms.

 How is HCP audience data collected on your site?